centiservice/mats3/README.md

 The next and final stage is specified using `lastStage(..)`, which is a convenience that lets you Reply using a normal `return` statement, as well as invoking `ep.finishSetup()` for you to tell Mats that all stages are now added.
 The stage again specifies which incoming type it expects, which is the type of the Reply from EndpointC, and then the user code lambda, which gets the context, the state object, and the reply value from EndpointC.
 And again, the user code performs some logic, and simply `return` its finished Reply DTO instance, which will be passed to whoever invoked EndpointA.

 *(Note: The return-functionality is literally a shorthand for invoking `context.reply(..)` - you could instead have added this stage by using `ep.stage(..)` as with the two previous Stages, and used `context.reply(..)` within the user code - but aside from not looking as nice, you'd then also have to manually tell Mats that the endpoint was finished set up by invoking `ep.finishSetup()` after the last Stage was added.
-You can also use `context.reply(..)` in an earlier Stage to do early exit, but then you cannot - naturally - also invoke `context.request(..)`.)*
+You can also use `context.reply(..)` instead of `context.request(..)` in an earlier Stage to do early exit from this Endpoint.)*

 The State type that the endpoint was specified with appears in all three stages' user code lambda as an instance passed in from Mats: For the initial stage, this will be a newly created instance of the State class - all fields having their default value.
 However, if you set any fields on this state object in a Stage, they will "magically" be present in the subsequent Stages.